I make work about what I know.

 In addition to glossing over the economic deprivation endemic to the cycle of boom and bust, the principles of Manifest Destiny have helped define masculinity and the role of the quintessential American hero: the cowboy.
 The invented cowboy was a relatively late romantic creation.
 In terms of social content he represented the ideal of individualist freedom pushed into a sort of inescapable jail by the closing of the frontier.
 He was a strong, silent man of action who did what was right, no matter what.
 He was a gunslinger, certainly, but he never cut anyone down who didn’t have it coming.
 He drank whiskey but never got drunk.
 He never harmed a woman or a child.
 Rather, the cowboy archetype embodied by the likes of John Wayne or Gary Cooper was a noble, charismatic personification of Manifest Destiny.
 He was America.
 And in many ways, he still is America.

-Perhaps it is because I have lived in the American West for all of my life and have experienced the veracity of the region firsthand that I have developed a disdain for the tropes of the Western.
-To paraphrase Dave Hickey, the American West is a place that we broke and never bothered to fix.
+Perhaps it is because I have lived in the American West for the majority of my life and have experienced the veracity of the region firsthand that I have developed a disdain for the tropes of the Western.
+To paraphrase Dave Hickey, "...the American West is a place that we broke and never bothered to fix."

 In the past I have utilized found text, iconography and symbols related to the archetypes of the region to form a visual critique of the myths and misconceptions we as a society have cultivated and have come to understand as fact.
 In my thesis exhibition, I decided to present all of the Pop Western ephemera in the form of found footage of iconic Westerns and “Marlboro Man” commercials, combining it with footage of rural roads in South Dakota to create a video piece titled When the Horse Whips the Man that He Rode.
 By contrasting the myth with the reality of the contemporary social conditions I allowed viewers to interpret the circumstances of the situation within the medium that has perpetuated the legend and fallacy that so much of our cultural identity is based upon.

 Daniel Plainview is not The Ringo Kid and that is because he is something more uncomfortably candid.
 He is the loathsome and avaricious personification of Manifest Destiny.
-He was the America that colonized and subjugated the Native populations for capital.
+He was the America that colonized, subjugated and murdered the Native populations for capital.
 And he still is the America that seeks out natural resources for maximum profit at all cost.

-In order to visually articulate this reinterpretation of the myth in favor of an abject depiction I have found it necessary to primarily employ a reductive process.
+In order to visually articulate this reinterpretation of the myth in favor of an abject depiction I find it necessary to primarily employ a reductive process.

 The curator Lynn Zelevansky wrote, “Minimalism has a place in the second half of the century akin to the one that Cubism had in the first half.
 A high percentage of artists have worked with aspects of it, deliberately violating it and creatively misunderstanding it.”

-I believe that in my own practice I am working specifically with certain aspects of Minimalism: the grid, the mathematical organization, the absence of visual information, etc., but am indeed violating certain aspects of it to create work that falls outside the traditional principles of Minimalism.
+In my own practice, I often work with aspects associated with Minimalism: the grid, the mathematical organization, the absence of visual information, etc., but am indeed violating certain aspects of it to create work that falls outside the traditional principles of Minimalism.